NEUBIAS/training-resources/_modules/filter_morphological.md

 ## Morphological filters on label images
 Morphological filters work also on label images.
 If the objects are not touching this will achieve the expected result for each label.
-However, when objects touch each other operation as dilations can lead to unwanted results.
+However, when objects touch each other, operations such as dilations can lead to unwanted results.

 ## Morphological filters on grey level images